PradeepaA2004/apple-iphone-sales-analysis/README.md

 * Strong regional growth detected
 * Older models still have strong demand
 * Sales spike during festivals and product launches

 ---

-## 🚀 How to Use This Project

-1. Clone repo
-2. Open PBIX
-3. Load CSV
-4. Explore dashboard

----